cairns91/EShop/README.md

+EShop

-Group Project (HTML,CSS,PHP,JavaScript) Web application for an online bakery store.
+Group Project, Web application for an online bakery store.
 Use of databases, fully functional basket and login.
 Main focus on implementation of basket and page design.